ryukau/VSTPlugins/docs/manual/SevenDelay/SevenDelay_en.md

 Toggle LFO phase hold.
 This may be useful for live performance.

 ## Change Log
+- 0.1.4
+  - Added support for synchronization between multiple GUI instances.
+  - Fixed a bug that opening splash screen causes crash.
+  - Fixed a bug that crash plugin when reloading.
+  - Fixed GUI to follow host automation.
 - 0.1.3
   - Fixed smoothing algorithm to prevent blow up.
   - Fixed a bug that LFO Hold on/off was inverted.